-The Seminole Tribe of Florida is Federally Recognized, But Never Signed A Peace Treaty
+The Seminole of Florida Are Federally Recognized, but Never Signed a Peace Treaty

-While some readers of Native American histories state that Seminole Nation or the Seminole Tribe is not an official tribe or nation with a real name, they are both incorrect and guilty of repeating false and hurtful information.
+While some readers of Native American histories state that Seminole Nation or the Seminole Tribe is not an official tribe or nation with a real name, these readers are both incorrect and guilty of repeating false and hurtful information.

-- Miccosukee Nation - Tribe of Indians of Florida
+- Miccosukee Tribe of Indians of Florida; Miccosukee Resort Hotel

 The Miccosukee Service Area is composed of Tribal members and their families, independent Miccosukee, Seminoles and other Indian families residing along the Tamiami Trail from Miami to Naples.

 - Seminole Tribe of Florida - The Official Home of the Florida Seminoles